Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 European Union’s Approach:

-In fact, the EU strongly believes in cooperative, connected, and automated mobility, backed up by projects like Horizon 2020.
-They further embrace vehicle cybersecurity with the introduction of the Cyber Resilience Act, ensuring that cybersecurity is a prerequisite in digital products and services throughout their lifecycle, protecting new cars from cyber threats.
+In fact, the EU is a strong supporter of cooperative, connected, and automated mobility facilitated through programs like Horizon 2020.
+They also embrace vehicle cybersecurity by proposing the Cyber Resilience Act, making cybersecurity a prerequisite in digital goods and services throughout their life cycle, protecting new vehicles from cyber threats.

 Conclusion